 There are further grammar practice activities in the Workbook.
 As with the vocabulary exercises in the Workbook, there are one-star activities which provide basic revision and language manipulation; two-star activities which involve more productive exercises; and three-star activities which are more open and offer more challenge.
-The Teacher's Photocopiable Resources also provide photocopiable Language focus worksheets at three levels.
+The Online Teacher's Photocopiable Resources also provide photocopiable Language focus worksheets at three levels.
+There is also a Language focus reference in the Workbook.
+This includes a more detailed explanation of the grammar point.
+You can read through the explanation with your class, and use the practice activities for revision.